boughtonjennifer/boompop_case_study/business_impact_analysis/kpi_recommendations.md

 ## 2. Sell-Through Rate (%)

 This KPI would help EventX:
-- Track inventory management—if events have unsold tickets, pricing & marketing may need adjustments.
+- Track inventory management — if events have unsold tickets, pricing & marketing may need adjustments.
 - Identify whether certain events have stronger demand.

 ### Equation